Gaspard van der Heyden: Life

-Metalwork and engraving
+Career

+Gaspard van der Heyden was a goldsmith in Leuven whose work ranged from civic metalwork to the construction of early scientific instruments.
+He is recorded as an "aurifaber" (goldsmith) in demographic records from 1524 and his name appears several times in the civic records of Leuven.

-Gaspard van der Heyden is referred to as "aurifaber" or goldsmith in demographic records starting in 1524.
-In city records from Leuven his name is mentioned several times.
-It's recorded that on 13 June 1526 he received a payment for the production of a copper seal intended for the payment of the beer tax; On August 31, 1526, he's recorded to have been commissioned to make a gilded silver chain, destined for a city musician.
-On August 17, 1527 he's shown to have made a Seal for the city, and on the following December 19, he's recorded to have repaired the chain of a city whistle.
-In 1531/32, he's commissioned to make a stamp for embossing cloth.
+In 1526, he received payment for producing a copper seal used in the collection of the beer tax.
+On 31 August 1526, he was commissioned to make a gilded silver chain for a city musician.
+In 1527, he made a seal for the town on 17 August and, on 19 December, repaired the chain of a civic whistle.
+In 1531/32, he was commissioned to produce a stamp for embossing cloth.

 Van der Heyden was considered an important member of the Leuven geographic circle, and was noted by English scholar John Dee when he went abroad to speak with "some learned men, and chiefly Mathematicians, as Gemma Phrysius, Gerardus Mercator, Gaspar à Myrica [Gaspard van der Heyden], Antonius Gogava."

-In 1526 or 1527 he made a terrestrial and a celestial globe in collaboration with Franciscus Monachus of Mechelen.
-These globes have not survived, but are described by Monachus in a letter to his patron, entitled De Orbis Situ ac descriptione ad Reverendiss.
-D. archiepiscopum Panormitanum, Francisci, Monachi ordinis Franciscani, epistola sane qua luculenta.
-(A very exquisite letter from Francis, a monk of the Franciscan order, to the most reverend Archbishop of Palermo, touching the site and description of the globe.)
+In 1526 or 1527, he produced a terrestrial and a celestial globe with the Franciscan friar and cartographer Franciscus Monachus of Mechelen.
+The globes themselves have not survived, but they are known through a letter Monachus wrote to his patron, the Archbishop of Palermo, titled De Orbis Situ ac descriptione.
+In that letter, Monachus describes how the globe represented the world.